tinygo-org/tinygo-site/content/usage/important-options.md

  - `-gc=marksweep`
 Simple conservative mark/sweep garbage collector.
 This collector does not yet work on all platforms.
 Also, the performance of the collector is highly unpredictable as any allocation may trigger a garbage collection cycle.

+- `-panic`
+Use the specified panic strategy.
+That is, what the compiled program should do when a panic occurs.

+  - `-panic=abort`
+    Print the panic message and abort the program.
+This is the default.
+On a desktop system this results in a call to [`abort`](https://manpages.debian.org/stretch/manpages-dev/abort.3.en.html).
+On WebAssembly this is implemented as the [`unreachable`](https://webassembly.github.io/spec/core/syntax/instructions.html#syntax-instr-control) instruction.
+On microcontrollers, it results in a hang (endless loop).

+  - `-panic=trap`
+    Do not print the panic message but instead of printing anything, it directly hits a trap instruction.
+This instruction varies by platform but it will result in the immediate termination of the program.
+It could either exit with `SIGILL` or cause a call to the `HardFault_Handler`.
+It can be used to reduce the size of the compiled program while keeping standard Go safety rules intact at the cost of debuggability.